RILAB/mop/README.md

                         is to return passing sites.
   -M MEAN_DEPTH_MIN, --mean_depth_min MEAN_DEPTH_MIN
                         Minimum mean depth across all individuals.
+  -x MAX_DEPTH, --max_depth MAX_DEPTH
+                        Maximum number of bases allowed per individual after accounting for low base and mapping quality.
+This flag should always be used in conjunction with -m.
   -i MIN_DEPTH, --min_depth MIN_DEPTH
                         Minimum number of bases required per individual after accounting for low base and mapping quality.
 This flag